NoteDance/Note-documentation/README.md

 This module implements the FAVOR attention mechanism, which is a fast and scalable way to compute attention using positive orthogonal random features.
 The usage of this module is as follows:

 - First, create an instance of the FAVOR_attention class, and specify the key dimension, and other optional parameters such as orthonormal, causal, m, redraw, h, f, randomizer, eps, kernel_eps, and dtype.
-- Second, call the output method of the instance, and pass the keys, values, and queries tensors as arguments.
+- Second, pass the keys, values, and queries tensors as arguments.
-- The output method will return a tensor of shape [batch_size, queries_locations, values_dimension], which is the FAVOR attention output.
+- Last, return a tensor of shape [batch_size, queries_locations, values_dimension], which is the FAVOR attention output.

 For example: